Arndtman/PokeDude-Automation-Scripting/README.md

 Included in this suite:

 1. 100% AFKable EV Training!
+(Each stat is zone and mob dependent)
     + Speed stats
     + HP stats
     + more soon....